Optimal Universal Quantum Cloning: Asymmetries and Fidelity Measures: Quantum Circuits for Asymmetric Cloning

-where we use $\ket{x_n}$ to denote a set of $\lceil\log_2N\rceil$ qubits containing a binary representation of the value $m$ where the $m$th bit of $x$ is the $n$th 1 in the string\footnote{Subject to the small modification that any bits $m$ in $x$ which are 1 and $m\leq M$ must be specified as $x_m=m$.
-This avoids confusion when swapping different sites.}.
+where we use $\ket{x_n}$ to denote a set of $\lceil\log_2N\rceil$ qubits containing a binary representation of the value $m$ where the $m$th bit of $x$ is the $n$th 1 in the string (to avoid confusion when swapping different sites, one should make the small modification that any bits $m$ in $x$ which are 1 and $m\leq M$ must be specified as $x_m=m$).
 For fixed $M$, since there are only $\binom{N}{M}$ terms $\beta_x$, the probability distribution $\beta_x^2$ can be efficiently integrated.
-Thus, $\ket{\beta}$ is easily constructed\cite{grover2002}.
+Thus, $\ket{\beta}$ is easily constructed \cite{grover2002}.
 Next, we take $\ket{\beta}\ket{\chi_0}$ and apply controlled-swaps controlled off the spins of the $\ket{\beta}$ system.
 In essence, if $\ket{x_n}$ takes value $m$ then apply a swap between spins $n$ and $m$ of the output space in system $\ket{\chi_0}$.
 Therefore, we have produced the state

 Now we project all the $\ket{\beta}$ qubits onto the state $\ket{+}=(\ket{0}+\ket{1})/\sqrt{2}$.
 If successful, the output state is that desired,

 and this happens with a probability